 Upper Columbia River Sturgeon Fishing

-The Columbia River above Grand Coulee Dam, which forms a massive impoundment of Lake Roosevelt, is open to seasonal sturgeon fishing beginning in mid-June.
+The Columbia River above Grand Coulee Dam, which forms a massive impoundment of Lake Roosevelt, lately has been opened under emergency regulations, typically beginning in mid-June.
 It currently closes after September 30.

 This fishery has developed into a viable sturgeon spot after agencies in both Washington and British Columbia started hatchery programs for white sturgeon, releasing thousands of juvenile sturgeon per year.